remykarem/remykarem.github.io/books-src/system-design-book/src/messaging-patterns/producer-consumer.md

 # Producer/Consumer

+There is only 1 intended recipient for every message.

 1. The **producer** sends a **message** to a specific location (eg. buffer or queue).
 2. The **consumer** retrieves the message from this location.